Tristan-dvr/KG_Marketplace/GithubReadme/README.md

 6) NotFinished - example: NotFinished: MyQuestID123.
 Will make so that quest is only acceptable if player has NOT finished quest with ID MyQuestID123
 7) IsVIP - example: IsVIP .
 Will make so that quest is only acceptable if player is VIP
 8) MH_Level - example: MH_Level: 20.
 Will make so that quest is only acceptable if player has at least 20 MagicHeim levels (other mod API)
+9) Time - example: Time: 60.
+Will time limit quest completion to 60 seconds.
+If player won't complete quest in 60 seconds it will fail
 ```

 Please note that Quest Targets, Quest Rewards and Quest Requirements may be multiple in one quest.
 You can add them as much as you want with | symbol.
 Example: